MARTINS-JS/vanillha/contributing.md

 ---

-Vanillha! 🌈✨ Feito com 🩵 by Martins 🖖
+Vanillha 🌈✨ Feito com 🩵 by Martins 🖖